JonPSmith/EfCore.SchemaCompare/README.md

 - Cannot detect [Owned Type with `Required` option](https://docs.microsoft.com/en-us/ef/core/what-is-new/ef-core-5.0/whatsnew#required-11-dependents) (i.e. not null) - This is a limitation of EF Core (see EF Core issue [#23758](https://github.com/dotnet/efcore/issues/23758)).
 - Cannot correctly check Table-per-Type classes.
 This is a limitation of EF Core.
+- Cannot compare database entries using ignore case.
+That is a EF Core 5 limitation.

 The following are things I haven't bothered to check.

 - Checking of Alternative keys
+- Checking of collations
 - Checking of sequences

 ## Introduction to how EfSchemaCompare works